 6am at the Lost and Found: The Other Side of Fear

 “To attain knowledge, add things every day.
 To attain wisdom, subtract things every day.”

-We do this partly because accumulation is one definition of success and because it provides security and comfort.
+We do this partly because accumulation is one definition of success and because it provides security, recognition and comfort.
 Over the course of a career then, the accrual of objects, awards, accomplishments, totems and achievements should logically embody a fully-developed human being.
 So why, as an executive leadership coach, am I often faced with the imbalance between a client's career success and their sense of self that has been lost along the way?

-My lifelong interest in this dilemma was initiated twenty years ago during a conversation with a CEO of a billion-dollar company in a hotel bar in the French Alps.
-In his fifties and accompanied by an entourage of work colleagues, he quite clearly appeared to be the most successful person in the room.
+My lifelong interest in this dilemma was initiated twenty years ago in a hotel bar in the French Alps, during a conversation with a CEO of a billion-dollar company.
+In his fifties and accompanied by an entourage of work colleagues, he was quite clearly the most successful person in the room, commanding awe and respect.

 Mid-way through an outburst about his work and family life, I boldly challenged him on his definition of success.
 Instantly, the bar silenced.
 The entourage menacingly stared me down.
 But to his credit, the CEO invited me to join him for a drink.
 “No one has ever talked to me like that before,” he said after everyone left.

 Losing Ourselves Through Subtraction

 Deliberately deciding to lose ourselves through subtraction might seem terrifying.
-It certainly was to me the first time that I tried.
+It certainly was to me the first time that I tried!

 “Everything you've ever wanted is on the other side of fear."

 Embracing my fears, I stepped out onto the trails and across the bridge that led deeper into the woods, fully submitting to lose myself in the moment.
 Wandering in that dark and bear-inhabited forest, I lost myself literally and metaphorically.
-But, I found something else.
+But I found something else.

-With each unseeable step through the darkness, with my heart pounding at every broken twig and leaf rustle, my strength only deepened.
+With each unseeable step through the darkness, with my heart pounding at every broken twig and leaf rustle, my strength deepened.
 I pushed on.
 My title, salary, responsibility, credibility and customers didn’t matter one iota.
 Neither did others’ opinions or my own goals.
 Status and security, education, experience, accomplishments or personal triumphs held zero worth.
-All I knew was that I had to push through the fear and trust that everything would be okay.
+All I knew, was that I had to push through the fear and trust everything would be okay.

 The new light would reveal a sense of power, conviction and purpose that still guides me to this day.
 As the sun rose, my self-confidence and credibility grew.
 I took the above picture at the exact moment I felt courageous enough to launch my own business.
-Also, to remind myself of the powerful insights, liberation, strength and self-knowledge that we can gain when we deliberately choose to lose ourselves in order to find ourselves; when we have the courage to face fear.
+Also, to remind myself of the powerful insights, liberation, strength and self-knowledge that we can gain when we deliberately choose to lose ourselves in order to find ourselves; when we have the courage to face our fears.

-Little did I know back then when I stepped into the void, that on the other side of fear I’d end up with so much more.
+Little did I know back then when I stepped into the void that on the other side of fear, I’d end up with so much more.

 What you discover when you intentionally lose yourself is up to you.